terraform-ibm-modules/terraform-ibm-observability-agents/examples/basic/README.md

-# Deploy basic observability agents
+# Deploy Basic Observability Agents

 An end-to-end example that uses the module's default variable values.